ansible-middleware/common/README.md

 ## Support

-The common collection is a Beta release and for [Technical Preview](https://access.redhat.com/support/offerings/techpreview).
+The common collection is for [Technical Preview](https://access.redhat.com/support/offerings/techpreview).
 If you have any issues or questions related to collection, please don't hesitate to contact us on <Ansible-middleware-core@redhat.com> or open an issue on <https://github.com/ansible-middleware/common/issues>

 ## License